DonPwrShellHunt/mac-dev-playbook/README.md

 Not everyone's development environment and preferred software configuration is the same.

-You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.
+> You can override any of the defaults configured in `default.config.yml` by creating `config.yml` (in the same directory) and setting the overrides in that file.
+If you include `config_visible: true` in this file, and run `ansible-playbook main.yml -i inventory --tags test` a confirmation task will display a msg to indicate variable override is working.
+The config.yml cannot be added to git since it is included in .gitignore, but it can exist and influence the behavior of the playbook.

 For example, you can customize the installed packages and apps with something like:

     homebrew_installed_packages:
       - cowsay